QuickBooks Business Checking Review

 QuickBooks Debit Card

 QuickBooks Business Checking comes with a free Visa debit card called the QuickBooks Debit Card, which can be used for purchases at any establishment that accepts debit cards.
-Additionally, it gives businesses access to more than 19,000 Allpoint ATMs.
-However, QuickBooks only allows four fee-free ATM withdrawals per month.
-Once a business exceeds the withdrawal limit, it’ll have to pay a fee of $3 per ATM transaction.
+Additionally, the card gives you access to over 19,000 Allpoint ATMs.

 QuickBooks Envelopes

-Users can only create up to 10 Envelopes at a time.
+You can only create up to 10 Envelopes at a time.
 Funds inside Envelopes cannot be used until they’re moved back into the account’s main balance.
 Each Envelope earns interest, which is tracked separately from the main balance.

-Custom Cashflow Forecasting
+Custom Cash Flow Forecasting

 Other QuickBooks Products